adopt-liveview/adopt-liveview/priv/pages/2024/04-09-documenting-components-en_US.md

 LiveviewPlayground.start(scripts: ["https://cdn.tailwindcss.com"])
 ```

-In the example above, we not only removed `color="blue"` from our render function but also added another example in the documentation where we can use the button without passing a `color`.
+We not only removed `color="blue"` from our `render/1` function but also added another example in the documentation where we can use the button without passing a `color`.
 It is worth mentioning that in `attr/3` the `default` and `requred` options are mutually exclusive: either you have a default if it is not passed or you ask whoever uses this component to always pass a value.

 ## Using `attr/3` to define possible values

 The `attr/3` function also contains two other mutually exclusive properties: `examples` and `values`.
-If you are interested in only certain colors being accepted by your component, use `values` as follows: `attr :color, :string, default: "blue", values: ~w(blue red yellow green)`.
-If it is in your interest not to limit it to certain values but to provide some examples, simply change `values` to `examples`.
-It is worth mentioning that this configuration will not prevent the wrong values from being used at run time, it will only help you by providing warnings at compile time.
+If you are interested in only certain colors being accepted by your component use `values` as follows: `attr :color, :string, default: "blue", values: ~w(blue red yellow green)`.
+If it is in your interest not to limit it to certain values but to provide some examples simply change `values` to `examples`.
+It is worth mentioning that this configuration will not prevent the wrong values from being used at run time it will only help you by providing warnings at compile time.

 %{
 title: ~H"What is this <code>`~w(x y z)`</code> there?",
 description: ~H"""
 <.link navigate="https://hexdocs.pm/elixir/1.16.2/Kernel.html#sigil_w/2" target="\_blank"><code>`sigil_w`</code></.link> serves as a simplified way to create string lists.
 Essentially <code>`["blue", "green"]`</code> can be written as <code>`~w(blue green)`</code>.
-With this sigil we don't need a comma or quotation marks, just place the values inside the parentheses.
+With this sigil we don't need commas or quotation marks, just place the values inside the parentheses.
 """
 } %% .callout

 ## Using `attr/3` to define classes

-Our button is currently not very customizable.
+Our button is currently that customizable.
 To be able to receive new classes we need to create a new `attr`.
 Create and run a file called `class_attr.exs`:

 ```elixir
 Mix.install([